Why listening is important for communication and relationships

 - facing your partner

 If you’re too distracted to listen, say so, and set another time to talk.

-Restate your partner’s comments in your own words.
+You can check that you understand the issue and your partner’s feelings by repeating your partner’s comments in your own words.
+If you’ve noticed an emotion in your partner’s body language or tone of voice – like stress, sadness or worry – you can try putting this into words too.
 For example, ‘It sounds like you’re feeling stressed about being responsible for school pick-ups every day’.

 You can also ask for clarification.
 This shows that you’re interested in finding out more about your partner’s views and feelings.
 For example, ‘I get the feeling that you’re frustrated with the way this has been going, is that right?’
 Be genuine – your partner will know whether you’re really interested.

 Checking and clarifying can help you avoid assumptions – for example, the assumption that your partner is being hurtful or is the one with the problem.
 This approach can also help you understand what’s going on if your partner says or does something that you feel is hurtful.